-General Electric Co. will cut 12,000 jobs in its power division as alternative energy supplants demand for coal and other fossil fuels.
+NEWARK, N.J.
+(AP) — General Electric Co. will cut 12,000 jobs in its power division as alternative energy supplants demand for coal and other fossil fuels, and energy demand declines overall.

-The company said Thursday that the cuts to both office and production jobs, will help "right-size" GE Power, as traditional power markets, and the volume of the fuels that power them, decline.
+The company said Thursday that the cuts to both office and production jobs, will help "right-size" GE Power in a traditional power markets that is being upended globally.

-GE said that reducing the number of positions, along with actions previously taken this year, will help GE Power trim costs by $1 billion in 2018.
+GE said that reducing the number of positions, along with actions previously taken this year, will help GE Power, based in Atlanta, trim costs by $1 billion in 2018.
 GE is looking to reduce overall structural costs by $3.5 billion in 2017 and 2018.

 "This decision was painful but necessary for GE Power to respond to the disruption in the power market, which is driving significantly lower volumes in products and services," Russell Stokes, CEO of GE Power, said in a prepared statement.